 What does the internal oblique muscle do?

-Together these muscles form a firm wall that protect your internal organs and they help to maintain posture.
-In addition, the contraction of these muscles helps in exhalation and to increase the intra-abdominal pressure such as in sneezing, coughing, defecating, lifting and even childbirth.
+Together these muscles form a firm wall that protects your internal organs and they help to maintain posture.
+In addition, the contraction of these muscles helps in exhalation and to increase intra-abdominal pressure such as in sneezing, coughing, defecating, lifting, and even childbirth.

 In athletics, your oblique muscles help with trunk rotation, while your hips help produce as much as 30-40 percent of your rotational ability, the rest is created by your core muscles and specifically your oblique muscles!
 Two of the biggest sports that see a high incidence of oblique injuries are golf and baseball.